tony1542/RSForum/README.md

-# To first run
+# Dependency Installation
 - `$ npm install`
 - `$ composer install`
+# Populate DB
-- Run the `/config/database/seed.sql` against your localhost DB
+- Run the `seed.sql` against your localhost DB

-- `$ npm run build` to get Vue frontend up
+# Load environment variables
+- Populate the `.env` file replacing the values where it makes sense with the `.env.example` file
+# Running
 - `$ php -S localhost:9001` to get the PHP backend up
+- `$ npm run start` to get Vue frontend up (dev with hot-reload)
+     - _`$ npm run build` for prod use_
+- `localhost:8080` to view the running site